Western North Carolina Beer: A Mountain Brew History

 Over the past two hundred years, Western North Carolina has evolved from a mountainous frontier known for illicit moonshine production into a renowned destination for craft beer.
 Follow its story from the wild days of saloons and the first breweries of the 1870s through one of the longest Prohibitions in the nation.
 Eventually, a few bold entrepreneurs opened the first modern breweries in Asheville, and formerly dry towns and counties throughout the region started to embrace the industry.
 The business of beer attracts jobs, tourists and dollars, as well as mixed emotions, legal conundrums, and entrepreneurial challenges.

 Award-winning author Anne Fitten Glenn has been writing for publication since she was the “Dear Annie”columnist for her fifth grade newspaper.
-AF (the abbreviation for her family-rooted double first name) moved to Asheville in 1997.
-After having babies, teaching college, and working with non-profits, she started writing about beer, food, business, and entertainment.
+AF (yes, that’s what her friends call her) moved to Asheville in 1997.
+After having babies, teaching college, and working with nonprofit organizations, she started writing about beer, food, business, and entertainment.

 For the first decade of the 21st century, AF primarily wrote for local newspapers, including the Sunday “Small Business of the Week” feature for the Asheville Citizen-Times, a weekly parenting column called “Edgy Mama,” and a weekly “Brews News” column (both for Mountain Xpress).

-AF self-published a horror novel, Storm Mountain, in 2001.
 The History Press published her first non-fiction book, Asheville Beer: An Intoxicating History of Mountain Brewing, in 2012.
-Her second beer book, Western North Carolina Beer: A Mountain Brew History, will be released November 2018.
+Her second beer book, Western North Carolina Beer: A Mountain Brew History, was released by the same publishing house in November 2018.

-She currently pens the “Mountain Brews” feature for Edible Asheville.
-AF has written for and had photos published in numerous additional publications, including USA Today, All About Beer, Paste, Smoky Mountain Living, WNC Magazine, Charleston Magazine, Edible Aspen, Explore Asheville, Vanity Fair, Virginian Pilot, and CraftBeer.com.
+She currently pens the “Mountain Brews” feature for Edible Asheville as well as writing for various other media outlets.
+AF has written for and had photos published in numerous publications, including USA Today, All About Beer, Paste, Smoky Mountain Living, WNC Magazine, Charleston Magazine, Edible Aspen, Explore Asheville, Vanity Fair, Virginian Pilot, and CraftBeer.com.
 Additionally, she consults to breweries and restaurants in the realms of public relations and communications.

 Her alter ego, Brewgasm, spends too much time on social media dishing about beer, dogs, bikes, and history.